ibrahim-kocyigit/ibm-data-science-professional-certificate/cheatsheets/open-source-tools-for-data-science.md

 * Supports a wide range of data sources and provides optimized performance for complex data processing tasks.

 ### Node-RED
-* An open source visual programming tool for wiring together hardware devicies, API's, and online services.
+* An open source visual programming tool for wiring together hardware devices, API's, and online services.
 * Allows users to create event-driven flows of messages
 * Low in resource consumption that it even runs on tiny devices like a Raspberry Pi
 * Support for: